About / Contact

 Nathalie Mornu loves shiny things.
 Her focus as a Lark editor is on beaded jewelry, although she has also penned A Bounty of Bead & Wire Earrings and Leather Jewelry and co-authored the book Chains Chains Chains.

-I’m an accordion-wielding, assemblage-making, music-obsessed, gardener-in-training, green-renovating, avidly-reading introvert.
-I live in a 90-year old, renovated bank building with my ecological cosmographer husband and our extraordinary circus dog companion.
-I’ve had about a dozen different jobs at Lark over the years but feel right at home leading the Craft Your Life team, happily donning my big-picture ringleader hat.
+I’m an art-making, music-obsessed, avidly-reading introvert who loves and appreciates good food, a good life, and good friends.
+I live in a 95-year old, renovated bank building with my extraordinary circus dog companion.
+I’ve had about a dozen different jobs at Lark over the years but feel right at home managing the Craft Your Life and Jewelry & Beading lists, happily donning my big-picture ringleader hat.